 E. EFFECT OF NEW ACCOUNTING STANDARDS ON CURRENT-PERIOD FINANCIAL STATEMENTS

 The Governmental Accounting Standards Board (GASB) has approved the following:

-- > Statement No. 83, Certain Asset Retirement Obligations - > Statement No. 84, Fiduciary Activities - > Statement No. 87, Leases - > Statement No. 88, Certain Disclosures Related to Debt, Including Direct Borrowings and Direct Placements - > Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period - > Statement No. 90, Majority Equity Interests an amendment of GASB Statements No. 14 and No. 61
+- > Statement No. 87, Leases - > Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period - > Statement No. 91, Conduit Debt Obligations